anoop-panakool/kubernetes-lab/Labs/Pod/Readme.md

 Looking into a Pod’s Definition #
 `
-Let’s take a look at a simple Pod definition by accessing the db.yml click [here](kubernetes-lab/Labs/Lab06-pod/db.yml) `
+Let’s take a look at a simple Pod definition by accessing the db.yml `
 ```
 cat db.yml